 - DIGS 20006, “Natural Language Processing” (Spring)

 Note that DIGS 20005 and 20006 (but not DIGS 20003) have as a prerequisite DIGS 20001 or an equivalent introduction to computer programming, and DIGS 20006 also requires DIGS 20002 or an equivalent introduction to statistics.
-Students who have taken courses in computer programming and/or statistics to fulfill the requirements of their major(s), other minors, or general education requirements will take an additional course (or two additional courses) from the list above.
+Students who have taken courses in computer programming and/or statistics to fulfill the requirements of their major(s), other minors, or general education requirements cannot double count those courses to reduce the number of courses required for the Digital Studies minor.
+In that case, they will take an additional course from the list above in lieu of DIGS 20001, if they have taken an equivalent programming course for another program.
+Likewise, they will take an additional course from the list above in lieu of DIGS 20002, if they have taken an equivalent statistics course for another program.

 5. One discussion-oriented seminar course: DIGS 20007, “Introduction to Digital Humanities,” which is offered annually in the Autumn Quarter.